INVIDITechnologies/pulse-sdk-android-2.x-sample/README.md

 ## Project structure

-The Pulse SDK is initialised in the [PulseManager](app/src/main/java/com/ooyala/pulseplayer/PulseManager/PulseManager.java).
+The Pulse SDK is initialized in the [PulseManager](app/src/main/java/com/ooyala/pulseplayer/PulseManager/PulseManager.java).

 A [List Activity](app/src/main/java/com/ooyala/pulseplayer/List/MainActivity.java) shows a list of available videos, along with some [metadata](app/src/main/java/com/ooyala/pulseplayer/utils/VideoItem.java).
 When a video is selected it is opened in a [VideoPlayerActivity](app/src/main/java/com/ooyala/pulseplayer/videoPlayer/VideoPlayerActivity.java).